Lifeni/i-show-you/README.md

   Use Docker Compose for deployment and unified management.
 You only need to write a configuration file according to the document to run, and provide some customization options.

 The application uses React / TypeScript and Echo / Golang.
 The database uses MongoDB.
 IE 11 and other outdated browsers are not supported.

-**The application is in the testing stage, and the data structure and API design may change.
-Please do not store important data.**

 ## Demo